Routing#

 Problem: route_single with obstacles

-sometimes there are obstacles that connect strip does not see!
+Sometimes there are obstacles that the connect strip does not see!

 c = gf.Component()